 These errors most likely cause insufficient crawlability.
 Check this chart on Bot Behaviour by Title Duplications:

-Firstly, decide whether you need these pages with empty or duplicate titles.
-Optimize title tags using Google’s Guidelines.
+Firstly, decide whether you need these pages with empty or duplicate titles or not.
+And then optimize title tags using Google’s Guidelines, or remove unnecessary pages.

 “URLs that are more popular on the Internet tend to be crawled more often to keep them fresher in our index.” – Google.